Ever dreamt about being a writer at work in Venice?

 Your tutors and mentors on the Venice Writing Retreat will be Jo-Anne Richards, Richard Beynon and Fred de Vries.

 Internationally published novelist, Jo-Anne Richards, has published five books and has a PhD in Creative Writing.
 Her first novel, The Innocence of Roast Chicken, was originally published by Headline Review in the UK, and has recently been rereleased as one of the prestigious Picador Africa Classics collection.

 Scriptwriter, Richard Beynon, has had a long and accomplished career in the film and television industry.
 He has conceived, shaped and written scores of documentaries, has written over a thousand scripts, and has led numerous storytelling teams in devising story for many of the country’s most popular soaps.

-With their combined professional writing experience of over 80 years and decades of teaching experience, you’ll be in very capable hands.
+With their extensive professional writing experience and decades of teaching experience, you’ll be in very capable hands.